Hillhurst, Calgary: History

 Established in 1914, Hillhurst is one of Calgary's oldest neighbourhoods.
 The first homesteads appeared here in the 1880s – the most notable being that of Felix McHugh.
 In 1883, he established his homestead in Section 21, now known as Hillhurst.
 The site of his house is now a playground at corner of 9A Street and Memorial Drive.
 Ezra Riley acquired the land, and sold it to the city in 1904.
 He also donated a 20 acre parcel, which is now Riley Park, and a stone structure where St. Barnabas Church is now located.

 The city set the size of the lots to 25 feet with lots selling for about $300 each in 1907.
 In the early days, much of Hillhurst was a slough.
 As more and more people came, the dirt trails and wooden sidewalks gave way to paved roads; cement side walks, and lit roadways.
 Now, Hillhurst is a community with a population of approximately 5000.

+Neighborhood Amalgamation

+Parts of what is modern day Hillhurst were their own separate neighborhoods, with Upper Hillhurst, Broadview and Westmount being discontinued as communities at an unknown time.